West Midlands - Maintenance schemes

 Work

-We’ll be carrying out safety improvements to the bends and junctions along the A46 between Oversley Mill roundabout and Marraway roundabout.
+We’re improving safety on the bends and junctions along the A46 between Oversley Mill roundabout and Marraway roundabout.

 Please accept our apologies for any inconvenience this may cause.